marbetschar/marco.betschart.name/blog/2021-08-30-elementary-OS-6-post-release-bugfixing.md

 # elementary OS 6: Post Release Bugfixing

+{% hint style="danger" %}
+This is a draft and will most likely be changed.
+{% endhint %}

 _August 2021_

 It's available: elementary OS 6 Odin was released earlier this month!
 Please see the [elementary blog](https://blog.elementary.io/elementary-os-6-odin-released/) for a complete overview on what's new.